How to Pay Fewer Taxes When Selling a Business in California

 How to Avoid Tax on the Sale of a Business

-If you have owned a business for over a year, you may be eligible for the long-term capital gains tax rate, less than the ordinary income tax rate.
+If you have owned a business for over a year, you may be eligible for the long-term capital gains tax rate, which is less than the ordinary income tax rate.
 You must have kept the assets for over a year to qualify.

 Second, if you satisfy specific criteria, you can exclude up to $250,000 of profit from the sale of your firm.